Opens an external site in a new window

 brew install inkscape optipng scour

-On Linux, Unix or Windows use your favourite package manager instead of Homebrew to get the apps onto your machine.
+On Linux, Unix, or Windows, use your favourite package manager instead of Homebrew to get the apps onto your machine.

 2. Next, create your favicon in Inkscape and save it as Inkscape SVG once you are done.
-Ideally keep it square (e.g. 400 px by 400 px).
+Ideally, keep it square (e.g. 400 px by 400 px).

 3. Now save this bash script to a file on your computer in a location that makes sense.
-It will create an output directory and save the generated and optimised favicon images to it.
+It will create an output directory and save the generated and optimized favicon images to it.

 shell